What changed in final York County 2019-20 school district budgets?

 Expenses over revenue brought the deficit down to about $236,058 from an earlier figure of $907,073.

-Dallastown Area: The board approved a final budget June 13 with a small increase in expenditures of around $100,000 to about $109.8.
+Dallastown Area: The board approved a final budget June 13 with a small increase in expenditures of about $100,000 to about $109.8 million.

 There will be no tax increase from this year's 23.66 millage, as proposed in the preliminary budget, but instead a 1.30% decrease to 23.35 mills.